Works Register Home Log In Authors

 When you lie, desiring to achieve success,

-You are like somebody who,
+You are like somebody

-Sitting on an island in a poisonous lake,
+Sitting on an island in a poisonous lake

-decided to get to the other shore by drinking the lake whole.
+Who Decided to get to the other shore

-Consider how would have somebody who was
+Consider how would somebody who

-Wouldn't have the foolishness of this person sparked repulsion in yourself?
+Wouldn't the foolishness of that person

 Once anger and dishonesty, desires and delusion fall silent,